Budibase/website/content/legal/templates/legal-case-management-template/index.md

 Our case management template is the easy way to centralize information, data, documents, and resources.
 We’ve built our template around three linked databases for _cases_, _case leads_, and _timesheets_.

-Quickly update project budgets, spending, requirements, documentation, statuses, and more.
+Legal professionals can quickly update project budgets, spending, requirements, documentation, statuses, and more.

 Use our template to categorize and organize cases and resources.
 We’ve also provided functionality for calculating, analyzing, and managing spending across cases.